 - Employee engagement is an incredible barometer of a brand’s strength.
 If your employees and partners aren’t excited about your brand, how likely is it that your brand will resonate with your constituents?
 If your staff wear your t-shirts by choice, you’re on the right track.
 Keep going.

 - Responsiveness matters today more than ever.
 Be human, not an institution.
 Take advantage of every opportunity for conversation you get.
-Lean into social media the way a 13-year old leans into Instagram.
-Don’t just talk; listen.
+Lean into social media the way a 14-year old leans into Instagram.
+Great brands don’t just talk; they listen.

 There are certainly plenty of other ways to help strengthen your brand.
-These are just some that I’ve learned along the way, and from great resources like Marketo and HubSpot.
+These are just some that I’ve learned along the way.

 My main point here is: don’t limit your brand work to a visual branding project.
 We’re all in the branding business, all the time.